Multiverse: History of the concept

 According to some, the idea of infinite worlds was first suggested by the pre-Socratic Greek philosopher Anaximander in the sixth century BCE.
 However, there is debate as to whether he believed in multiple worlds, and if he did, whether those worlds were co-existent or successive.

-The first to whom we can definitively attribute the concept of innumerable worlds are the Ancient Greek Atomists, beginning with Leucippus and Democritus in the 5th century BCE, followed by Epicurus (341-270 BCE) and Lucretius (1st century BCE).
+The first figures to whom historians can definitively attribute the concept of innumerable worlds are the Ancient Greek Atomists, beginning with Leucippus and Democritus in the 5th century BCE, followed by Epicurus (341–270 BCE) and the Roman Epicurean Lucretius (1st century BCE).
 In the third century BCE, the philosopher Chrysippus suggested that the world eternally expired and regenerated, effectively suggesting the existence of multiple universes across time.
 The concept of multiple universes became more defined in the Middle Ages.
+In the Renaissance, Giordano Bruno (1548-1600) expressed the concept of infinite worlds.

 The American philosopher and psychologist William James used the term "multiverse" in 1895, but in a different context.

 The concept first appeared in the modern scientific context in the course of the debate between Boltzmann and Zermelo in 1895.

 In Dublin in 1952, Erwin Schrödinger gave a lecture in which he jocularly warned his audience that what he was about to say might "seem lunatic".
 He said that when his equations seemed to describe several different histories, these were "not alternatives, but all really happen simultaneously".
 This sort of duality is called "superposition".

-In his 1930 autobiography My Early Life, Winston Churchill cited the theory when explaining his preference for "believing whatever I want to believe":

-The term was first used in fiction in September 1961 in the DC comic book titled Flash of Two Worlds (Flash Volume 1 #123) by Carmine Infantino and Gardner Fox.
-In the story, Flash meets with his duplicate version of another Earth (Earth-2) and another Flash (Flash-2).